directus-labs/guest-authoring/ubuntu-deploy/index.md

 sudo systemctl enable docker
 ```

-This installs Docker and enables the docker service.
+This installs Docker and enables the Docker service.
-To check if docker is running, run:
+To check if Docker is running, run:

 ```bash
 sudo systemctl status docker